-A marriage-based green card (or “spousal visa”) is an immigrant visa available to the spouses of U.S. citizens and permanent residents.
+A marriage-based green card is an immigrant visa available to the spouses of U.S. citizens and permanent residents.
 Although the process can seem daunting, most couples do qualify for a marriage-based green card if one spouse is a U.S. citizen or green card holder.

 When you apply for a marriage green card, the spouse who is already a U.S. citizen or green card holder is called the sponsor or the petitioner, while the foreign spouse who is seeking a green card is called the beneficiary.
 In this guide, we’ll cover the requirements for both petitioner and beneficiary, as well as the rules about what kinds of marriages qualify.

 If you’re already married, Boundless can help you complete your entire marriage-based green card (spousal visa) application — including all required forms and supporting documents, independent attorney review, and support — from the moment your application is filed until you receive your green card.
-Learn more, or check your eligibility without providing any personal or financial information.
+Answer our 5-minute questionnaire to get started.